Creating winter sunshine with heirloom orange marmalade

 This was my first attempt at making marmalade and it is really delicious.
 I enjoyed using the mandolin to slice the fruit nice and thin, but be careful and always use the safety attachment with your mandolin as it is a deadly sharp tool to use.
 I did discard the top and bottom pieces of the oranges and lemons, otherwise all of the fruit is used in this recipe.

 I'd love to hear back on how this recipe turned out for you!
+If you're interested in finding it from our local kitchen, look for it on our VinChef Cucina site.

 4 lbs. seedless navel oranges (about 8-10 oranges)